 - Honk your horn to attract the attention of other road users

 - Drive to a police station or a public place but not your home if someone follows your car

 Can You Report Road Rage To The Police

 If the road rage was a serious concern to you or made you feel that there is a threat to your life then you may report to the cops.
 The Ontario Provincial Police lets you report an instance of road rage from your phone or computer and you do not have to go to their detachment.
-Your report will be reviewed by an OPP officer and they may contact you for further details and you must provide your valid email address.
+Your report will be reviewed by an OPP officer and they may contact you for further details you must provide your valid email address.
 However, to file a report online it is necessary that you know the identity of the other driver else you may do so by visiting an OPP site.
-You may report instances of speeding, unsafe passing or changes of lanes, tailgating closely, distracted driving or disobeying traffic signals.
+You may report instances of speeding, unsafe passing or changes of lanes, tailgating closely, distracted driving, or disobeying traffic signals.
 If you encounter a hazardous road rage situation then you may call the police for help by dialing 911 or 1888 310 1122.